hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 | DEFAULT_VUS           | 10               | The number of virtual users k6 should use to parallelize execution |

 ### REST API

+The following parameters can be used to configure a REST test:

 | Name                               | Default | Description                        |
 | ---------------------------------- | ------- | ---------------------------------- |